 Driver-trainees must demonstrate their understanding of the material by achieving an overall minimum score of 80 percent on the theory assessment.

 Behind-the-wheel training includes both range and public road instruction.
-This instruction must be conducted in the class of commercial motor vehicle that the trainee will be taking his or her CDL road test in when the time comes to complete the skills/road test.
+This instruction must be conducted in the class of commercial motor vehicle that the trainee will be taking his or her CDL road test in when the time comes to complete the skills test.

 The instructor must determine and document that each driver-trainee has demonstrated proficiency in all elements of the behind-the-wheel curriculum.
 The instructor must also document the total number of clock hours each driver-trainee spends to complete the behind-the-wheel curriculum.

-Can I access the TPR today?
+How do I access the TPR?